 Bank of China (DONG SHENG BRANCH): BKCHCNBJ89C

 2. Make sure you pay the right company

-The risk of payment frauds are always present when transferring money internationally.
+The risk of payment fraud is always present when transferring money internationally.
 As such, you must always check if the bank account beneficiary name is matching the name of the company, you buy the products from.

-The problem is that there are various reasons, both legitimate and illegitimate, for Chinese manufacturers to request payments to a bank account that is not directly held by the same company entity that manufacturers yours products.
+The problem is that there are various reasons, both legitimate and illegitimate, for Chinese manufacturers to request payments to a bank account that is not directly held by the same company entity that manufactures your products.

 Below follows a few common examples: